Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 Contour head

-Solid Fiberglass blade
+Solid Fiberglass blades

 Oscillating head